lyra/vue-embedded-form/examples/HELP_US.md

 ## Component configuration

-There are 2 configuration levels you should provide and test.
+There are 3 configuration levels you should provide and test.
-See vue.js readme file sections:
+See vue.js readme file:

 - setup parameters
 - template parameters

-There is also the runtime configuration for the library.
-This should be provided as an interface inside the framework with the best practices of the target framework.
+- runtime parameters

+Every calls should work even if the underlayer library is not loaded.

-As an example, on the Vue2 component development, a singleton service inside every component instance is provided to help the developer to communicate easily with the client library within their components.
+As an example, on the Vue2 component development, a singleton service takes place in every component instance to accumulate parameters before the underlayer library is loaded.
+When loaded, setup, template and runtime parameters are applied.

+## About themes

+To apply a theme, you should dynamically load 2 others external components:

+- a css file
+- a js file

+Take care about the potential css flickering !!!!

+see vue.js component for more details.

 ## Examples